Celtic Woman is one of Ireland’s most successful musical exports in history. Check out our top 10 facts about the all-female ensemble.

 3. Celtic Woman sings in six languages, including Japanese – embracing all cultures

-There’s no doubt, the ensemble is most famous for their English and Irish songs.
-However, Celtic Woman doesn’t stir away from moving into unknown terrain.
+There’s no doubt the ensemble is most famous for their English and Irish songs.
+However, these talented singers don’t stir away from moving into unknown terrain.
 Besides the obvious two, they have so far done songs in Latin, Italian, German, and Japanese.

 2. They like to keep it real – a group that is grounded